Virtual-Coffee/vc-preptember/CONTRIBUTING.md

 ## Contribution Type

-There are two types of contributions to this repo:
+You can make two types of contributions to this repo:

 1. 🌱 **Practicing Open Source** — Add your name, link to your GitHub profile, and your favorite cake or snack to the `preptember-participants.md` file.